 Denver expanded solid waste services in 2023 with a new fee based on trash cart size.
 Weekly recycling and invoicing began in January and compost service will rollout starting in summer 2023.
 Rebates are available based on income and household size.

-Recycling is currently collected every other week.
-Use the schedule tool on this page or download the Denver Trash & Recycling app to check your week.
-Beginning in 2023, recycling will be collected weekly as the city expands residential recycling and compost collection services to reduce the amount of trash Denver sends to the landfill and the production of harmful greenhouse gas emissions.
-Learn more at denvergov.org/expandedcollection.
+Beginning in 2023, recycling is now collected weekly as the city expands residential recycling and compost collection services to reduce the amount of trash Denver sends to the landfill and the production of harmful greenhouse gas emissions.

 On average, Denverites recycle only 63% of the recyclable waste generated by their household each year.
 Making small recycling changes can make a huge difference!

-The Cherry Creek Recycling Drop-off provides a convenient and NO-COST way for Denver residents to keep extra recyclables out of the landfill and to compost yard debris, food scraps, and non-recyclable paper.
+The Cherry Creek Recycling Drop-off provides a convenient and NO-COST way for Denver residents to keep extra recyclables out of the landfill and to compost yard debris, and food scraps.